 “Following advice from two sets of independent advisers, I have taken the decision to reschedule cannabis-derived medicinal products – meaning they will be available on prescription.

 “This will help patients with an exceptional clinical need.”

-A Populus survey of 109 MPs has found that a majority of MPs (61%) support the legalisation of cannabis for medical use only.
+A Populus survey conducted earlier this year unveiled overwhelming support for the legalisation of cannabis for medical use only.
+The survey, conducted on the Populus MP Panel of 109 MPs found that a majority (61%) support the legalisation of cannabis for medical use only.

-The survey of MPs was conducted in March 2018 – prior to the Home Secretary’s decision to grant a 12 year-old boy temporary access to cannabis oil medication to treat his epilepsy – but shows that a relaxation of the law surrounding the use of cannabis for medical use is likely to have widespread support in the House of Commons.
+The survey of MPs was conducted in March 2018.
+It shows that a relaxation of the law surrounding the use of cannabis for medical use is likely to have widespread support in the House of Commons.

 Indeed, 71% of Labour MPs and 50% of Conservative MPs support legalisation for medical use suggesting cross-party support.

 Several politicians have recently voiced their support for reform of the UK’s drug laws.